 Computer and Mobile Systems Engineering Major - Bachelor of Engineering Technology

-The Computer and Mobile Systems Engineering major in the Bachelor of Engineering Technology (BEngTech) builds on your skills in development, operation and maintenance of software and hardware, and their application to mobile communications devices, embedded systems and networks.
+Mobile communication devices, embedded systems and networks are the focus of this major.
+You develop a clear understanding of the development, operation and maintenance of software and hardware, and their application to mobile communications devices, embedded systems and networks.

 StructureMost papers last one semester and are worth 15 points.
 You must complete 120 points each year (360 points for the entire degree).
 In each year you will study core (compulsory) papers, and select other papers from a range of options.